Gas System Modernization Program

 A fast and effective way to curb emissions from aging natural gas infrastructure is to modernize by replacing old pipes with advanced materials that can also handle lower-carbon fuels, including hydrogen and renewable natural gas (RNG).
 New Jersey was among the first states to industrialize, and much of its infrastructure is now outdated.
 PSE&G has more underground cast-iron gas lines than any utility in the nation, many more than a century old.

 In 2014, PSE&G began to accelerate the updating of its gas system by replacing aged pipes with state-of-the-art gas lines.
-We are almost halfway done, having replaced 1,450 miles of gas lines, reducing methane emissions by nearly a quarter of a million metric tons – the equivalent of taking 54,000 cars off the road.
-The current phase of the Gas System Modernization Program (GSMP) will be completed later this year, which will have reduced methane emissions by approximately 22% compared to 2018 levels.
+We are about a third done, having replaced 1,450 miles of gas lines, reducing methane emissions by approximately 300,000 million metric tons CO2e – the equivalent of taking 65,000 cars off the road.
+The second phase of the Gas System Modernization Program (GSMP) was completed this year, reducing our methane emissions by approximately 22% compared to 2018 levels.
 The updated lines are also more reliable.
 When Tropical Storm Ida caused widespread flooding in September 2021, 90,000 gas customers were spared shutoffs due to our modernizing efforts.

 The proposal supports Governor Murphy’s recently announced executive orders to accelerate the reduction of methane emissions, especially in overburdened communities disproportionately impacted by climate change.
 More than a third of the low-pressure cast iron upgrades would be in municipalities with significant overburdened communities.